tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 ```

 ### PlayerCamera3D changes
 Now if you play the game, the camera follows the 2D player with the cube pretty well.
-However the camera is too **zoomed** in (due to the shapecasting) and we can still **rotate** the camera.
+However the camera is too **zoomed** in, due to the camera shapecasting in to the wall, and we can still **rotate** the camera.

 #### Shapecasting problem
-The easies way to fix this is to move the camera target a bit out of the wall, so that the shapecast does not hit it.
+The easiest way to fix this is to move the camera target a bit out of the wall, so that the shapecast does not hit it.
 We can easily adjust it in the function `_update_camera_target()` by setting:
 ```GDScript
 camera_target.position.z = 0.5
 ```

 > aside positive
 > You can put a different number to the `position.z` than `0.5`.
-I just find this value to work and look well with out setup.
+I just find this value to work and look well with our setup.

 #### Rotation problem
 We will fix this by adding a function to switch off and on the ability to rotate the camera with the mouse.

-Let's add this "public" **function** in the `player_camera_3d.gd` script, a **new bool variable** so that we know if we should rotate or not, and a **check**:
+To do this we will need to expand the `player_camera_3d.gd` script with the following "public" **function**, a **new bool variable** so that we know if we should rotate or not, and a rotation **check**:
 ```GDScript
 ...
 var _do_rotate_camera : bool = true